 (56) ALBERT: Fruitcake, anyone?

 Okay.
 Bill gives his age as 43.
 His driver's license had shown he was born August 15 (a Leo) 1973.
 This is another anchor that fits with it being 2016 and the date should be 9/29.
 Ruth died 9/22, on a Thursday.
-But Lynch/Frost, instead of giving us an anchor when Bill signs the date, throws us for a loop.
-It looks like he has signed 9/20, but there is a line coming out from the zero so it should be a 9.
-But we have a flip here.
+But Lynch/Frost also deny us a secure anchor of a date when Bill signs the paper.
+It looks like Bill has signed 9/20, but there is a line coming out from the zero so it could be a 9, as it should be 9.
 That fits the calendar perfectly, a 9/29 that looks odd because Bill is wearing handcuffs.
 But...no.
-Not close captioned, and you have to listen for it because Bill is sniffling so loudly, he says, after signing, "Twenty-six".
+Though it's not close captioned, Bill says, after signing, "Twenty-six".
 Agh!
 The 9 has been flipped so it's a 6.
 9/26 in 2016 would be Monday which is when Cooper took Dougie's place and Mr. C had his wreck and was picked up by the police.
 9/26 would be the day that the FBI learned Mr. C had been picked up.
 Yet he says 9/26.
 If we have to go by 9/26 then Ruth was instead killed on 9/19.
 On a Monday.
 That's not right.
 We know she was killed on a Thursday.
 Bill has said she was killed on a Thursday.

 Problems.
 We still have Mr. C's prison paper that gives him as arrested on 9/22 when it should have been 9/26.

 It would be so easy to go with 9/29 if Bill just hadn't said, "Twenty-six."
-And that it was close-captioned makes it problematic, like Lynch/Frost were burying the twenty-six.
+And that it wasn't close-captioned makes it problematic, like Lynch/Frost were burying the twenty-six.